LIVING SACRIFICES UNTO GOD

 BY: Archbishop Sir Dr. Godfrey Gregg

-To all my beloved here and abroad we have a duty to fulfill, and that is to renew our lives before God.
-Remember our own lives are a mirror to the world.
+To all my beloved here and abroad we have a duty to fulfil, and that is to renew our lives before God.
+Remember our own lives are a mirror of the world.
 I love you and God bless you richly.